royward/pseudo-double/README.md

 # Overview

 This is a partial floating point library that only uses integer CPU instructions (no floating point) and is designed to provide consistent cross platform results in cases where fixed point does not have enough dynamic range.
+It will also return the same results for C, C++ or Rust.
 Exact consistency across platforms is particularly important for procedural generation or other very ill conditioned systems where a tiny change in the input or calculation can produce an enormous change in the outputs.
 It was inspired by this post:

 https://gamedev.stackexchange.com/questions/202475/consistent-cross-platform-procedural-generation